-RISE 2020 will open to applications in October 2020.
+RISE 2020 opened to university applications in October 2020.
 Entries are submitted by universities, not by individuals.

 To find out more about previous RISE projects, please visit the Showcase to view the incredible projects we received and supported!